 As with many of my raw food desserts, you'll need a powerful food processor to make this recipe.

 - Process the brownie ingredients.
-Add the walnuts to a bowl of a food processor fitted with an S blade and pulse until the nuts are coarsely ground.
+Add the walnuts to a food processor bowl fitted with an S blade and process until the nuts are coarsely ground.
 Be careful not to over-process the nuts; they should retain some texture.
-Add the dates, cocoa powder, hemp hearts, and salt and process until all the ingredients are well combined.
-You might be tempted to add more dates because the brownie mixture will be tender and slightly crumbly at first, but "crumbly is exactly what you want as long as the mixture sticks together when you press it between your fingers.
+Add the dates, cocoa powder, hemp hearts, and salt to the food processor and process until all the ingredients begin to stick together.
+You might be tempted to add more dates because the brownie mixture will be tender and slightly crumbly at first, but “crumbly is exactly what you want as long as the mixture sticks together when you press it between your fingers.
 If the mixture is too dry, pulse it a little bit more.
+Finally, pulse in the chopped walnuts.

+- Press the mixture into a pan.
+Transfer the mixture to a parchment paper-lined baking dish (I used a 6.5″ x 6.5″/16.5 cm x 16.5 cm glass container) and press it into a smooth, even layer.

+- Mix the chocolate ganache ingredients.
+Add the coconut oil, cocoa powder, maple syrup, and coconut cream to a medium bowl and whisk until smooth.

 - Chill.
-Transfer the brownie mixture to a parchment paper-lined dish (I used a 6.5" x 6.5"/16.5 cm x 16.5 cm glass container) and press it into a smooth, even layer.
-Place it in the refrigerator while making the chocolate topping.

-- Make the chocolate topping.
-Add the coconut oil, cocoa powder, and maple syrup to a medium bowl and whisk until well combined.
-Remove the brownies from the refrigerator and pour the chocolate on top of the brownies.

-- Cut the brownies.
-To cut the brownies cleanly, run a sharp knife under hot water for ~20 seconds.
-Wipe off excess water.
-Press the knife down slowly, making the first cut.
+Transfer the brownies to the refrigerator to firm up, for about 1 hour.
+Once firm to the touch, remove the brownies from the baking dish (by lifting the parchment paper) and cut them into squares.
+To cut the brownies cleanly, run a sharp knife under hot water for about 20 seconds, wipe off excess water, and press the knife down slowly, making the first cut.
 Run the knife under hot water again to reheat it.
 Wipe the blade clean, then make the second cut.
 Repeat until all the brownies are cut.

 How to Store Raw Brownies